Incident management and resolution process | Fluid Attacks Help

 Detection

-This occurs when an external or internal user identifies an incident and subsequently reports it for publication and resolution.
+This refers to when an external or internal user identifies an incident and subsequently reports it for publication and resolution.

-Incidents are usually reported through help@fluidattacks.com, but can also be notified through an Issue, an internal chat, a direct email, or other means of contact.
+Incidents are usually reported through help@fluidattacks.com, but can also be notified through an issue, internal chat, a direct email, or other means of contact.

 Issue

-When an incident is detected, the help area generates a detailed Issue describing the problem.
+When an incident is detected, the help area generates a detailed issue describing the problem.
 It is the responsibility of the Incident Manager to assign a developer to resolve it.
-While most issues originate from the help area, their can also be created by other Fluid Attacks employees or external users.
+While most issues originate from the help area, they can also be created by other Fluid Attacks employees or external users.

 Publication